peterlidee/country-statistics-ts/README.md

 # Country Statistics Ts

 Country statistics is a portfolio project to show my React knowledge.
-It is built in Next and gets the data from open source API's.
+It is built in Next / Typescript and gets the data from open source API's.

-country-statistics-ts is the `Typescript` version of [country-statistics-2](https://github.com/peterlidee/country-statistics-2).
+Country-statistics-ts is the `Typescript` version of [country-statistics-2](https://github.com/peterlidee/country-statistics-2).

 ## Data API's